developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutSimulScanAPI/index.md

 1. Request a trial license from Product Manager (Andrew.Knight@zebra.com).
 2. Copy the License.xml file received from the licensing server to a location on the sdcard.
 3. Upgrade the TC55 or TC75 software to the latest [2.46 and above for TC55, 0901 and above for TC75].
-4. Launch the Settings app -> About Phone –> Legal Information -> Symbol Licenses -> Install a license ? -> Yes -> point to the file on the sdcard.
+4. Launch the Settings app -> About Phone –> Legal Information -> Zebra Licenses -> Install a license ? -> Yes -> point to the file on the sdcard.

 This will install the license .
 For mass deployment, end customers would need to use StageNow.